Baltimore Workers’ Compensation Law Firm Manages Accidental Injury Cases

 At LeViness, Tolzman & Hamilton, P.A., our Baltimore Workers’ Compensation lawyers thoroughly investigate the circumstances of your workplace accident to determine whether you have grounds to file a third-party lawsuit.
 When we say we’ll fight for you, we mean that we’ll explore every way to maximize your compensation.

-Contact our Maryland Workers’ Compensation Lawyers at LeViness, Tolzman & Hamilton for Answers about Accidental Injuries
+Contact our Baltimore Workers’ Compensation Lawyers at LeViness, Tolzman & Hamilton for Answers About Accidental Injuries

 If you’ve been injured on the job, you may be able to obtain more than Workers’ Comp benefits.
 The Maryland Workers’ Compensation law firm LeViness, Tolzman & Hamilton, P.A. fights aggressively to prove negligence in third-party lawsuits so injured workers recover damages for their pain and suffering.
 Contact our Baltimore law office online or call 800-547-4LAW (4529) to schedule a free consultation.